 FREE EQ taster

-There's no better way to gain first-hand experience of EQ than through our personal one-2-one EQ leadership programme and hone your personal leadership skills.
+There's no better way to gain first-hand experience of EQ than through our personal EQ leadership programme and hone your personal leadership skills.

 By learning emotional intelligence fundamentals, behaviours and language you'll be in the best position to understand what EQ can do for you and your organisation.
 If key stakeholders engage in an EQ leadership programme (can mean just a few hours of EQ coaching) before initiating a wider programme the level of commitment to and performance gained through the subsequent EQ programme can be considerably increased.